Polymer/old-docs-site/1.0/docs/devguide/templates.md

 function defined on the host element.

-By default, the `filter` and `sort` functions only run when the array itself is mutated (for example, by adding or removing items using )
+By default, the `filter` and `sort` functions only run when the array itself is mutated (for example, by adding or removing items).

 To re-run the `filter` or `sort` functions when certain sub-fields of `items` change, set the `observe` property to a space-separated list of